javo0101/introGIS/lessons.md

 ![Screenshot that shows what the automatic pop-up window looks like in ArcGIS Online](images/uglypopup1.png)

 As you'll see, the pop-up doesn't look very nice.
-The names won't make much sense to the map viewer, and the viewer probably wouldn't be interested in some of the information, like the `nta code`.
+The names won't make much sense to the map viewer, and the viewer probably wouldn't be interested in some of the information, like the `ntacode`.

 Let's configure our pop-up so that it looks better and provides better information.